-For the year ended 31 December 2018, the Group recorded revenue of approximately HK\$256,279,000, representing an increase of approximately 3.3 times as compared with last year.
-Loss for the year attributable to equity shareholders of the Company in 2018 decreased by approximately 71.4% to approximately HK\$1,778,000 when compared with loss of approximately HK\$6,222,000 for the last corresponding year.
-Excluding the effect of the increase in fair value on contingent consideration payables amounted to approximately HK\$2,991,000 for the acquisition of Joint Top Group in September 2017, the Group recorded a profit of approximately HK\$1,213,000 for the year ended 31 December 2018.
-Basic and diluted loss per ordinary share for the year ended 31 December 2018 was 0.06 HK cents respectively as compared with basic and diluted loss of 0.20 HK cents respectively for the year ended 31 December 2017.
+For the year ended 31 December 2017, the Group recorded revenue of approximately HK\$59,096,000, representing an increase of approximately 8.2 times as compared with last year.
+Loss for the year attributable to equity shareholders of the Company in 2017 amounted to approximately HK\$6,222,000 while profit attributable to equity shareholders of the Company for the last corresponding year was approximately HK\$3,243,000.
+Basic and diluted loss per ordinary share for the year ended 31 December 2017 was 0.20 HK cents as compared with basic and diluted earnings of 0.10 HK cents and 0.09 HK cents respectively for the year ended 31 December 2016.